 While it is always preferable to install skylights during dry and warm months, contractors and other companies offering this service should finish installing within a day or two.
 However, if you want to do it yourself, it is better to wait until the warmest and driest months in the year.

-As far as positioning goes, skylights can be positioned anywhere in the roof, but roof slope must be taken into consideration.
+As far as positioning goes, skylights can be positioned anywhere on the roof, but roof slope must be taken into consideration.
 Positioning for maximum light can also be important.
 You will want to have a clear, open space around your intended skylight area, keeping in mind tall structures, chimneys or trees.

 Most skylights are pretty sturdy and strong enough to withstand impact to some degree.
-They are either made with tempered glass or laminated glass.
+They are either made of tempered glass or laminated glass.
 When struck, tempered glass shatters into thousands of smooth pebbles, while laminated glass is plastic attached to the glass.
 When the latter breaks, it still stays together.
 But yes, both will still break when hit hard enough.

 It is evident that skylights come with their own advantages and drawbacks.
 Vented models help with air circulation, and all models will make your home brighter.
 They break if hit hard enough and cheaper vented models tend to leak.
 If you are thinking about installing a skylight, make sure to use only the best materials and to hire a reputable team of professionals to assist you.
 If you have any other questions or need help, don’t hesitate to call us!